ljnewediuk/PB_life-history/README.md

 In this paper we use epigenetic aging, a biomedical technique that tracks the deterioration of cellular function over lifetimes, to test the relationship between climate change and stress in polar bears (*Ursus maritimus*)

-All code runs in R v4.3.1
+All code was run in R v4.3.1 and runs on macOS Monterey v12.7.3 Package versions:
-Package versions:

 * tidyverse v2.0.0